Background and Management of Emerald Ash Borer

 Surveying the Area

-At the request of the Village Forester, the IDA began supplying purple traps in 2009 as a way to detect the insect without destructive harvest of the trees by bark peeling.
+At the request of the Village Forester, the IDA began supplying purple traps as a way to detect the insect without destructive harvest of the trees by bark peeling.
 In 2010, the Village received notification that one of the four purple traps had been confirmed with one adult EAB.
 Read the Emerald Ash Borer Confirmation Letter from Illinois Department of Agriculture (PDF)

 The loss of our ash trees is a man made natural disaster that will be a significant time and resource sink for the Department of Public Works for years to come.